Backpacking the Colorado Collegiate Loop

 Best Season

-The first week in July is considered the beginning of the season, as snow fields and a potentially tricky cornice or two linger on the Collegiate West side and a north slope or two on the East.
+The first week in July is considered the beginning of the season, as snow fields and a potentially tricky cornice or two linger on the Collegiate West side (such as Lake Ann Pass) and a north slope or two on the East.

 Most consider August the perfect time to backpack here, as the snow has melted and wildflowers abound.
 Thunderstorms and monsoonal rain can be a nuisance in August, though.